FowlerLab/starcall-workflow/readme.md

 analysis can be done using these cell objects.
 When exporting data with ExportToSpreadsheet, the outputs should go into the default output folder, and it should output a file called `Cells.csv`.

-Although a bit rigid, once these requirements are satesfied any typical cellprofiler analysis can be preformed, greatly increasing the possible downstream data analysis.
+Although a bit rigid, once these requirements are satisfied any typical cellprofiler analysis can be preformed, greatly increasing the possible downstream data analysis.

 ### Calculating custom features